-In surgical trials, there is always a bias related with learning curve for the new surgical methods.
-However, we believe this bias is not present in the included studies because the experience of the surgeons was similar.
+In surgical trials, there is always a bias related to the learning curve for the new surgical methods.
+However, we believe this bias was not present in the included studies because the experience of the surgeons was similar.

-In multicenter trials, a bias related with high volume and low volume centers is possible.
+In multicenter trials, a bias related to high volume and low volume centers is possible.
 There was no information about the number of patients by center to investigate this further.